MilklessCereal/Fine-Tuned-Random-Forest-Classifier-For-Churn-Prediction/README.md

-Telco Customer Churn Prediction – Random Forest with SMOTE & RandomizedSearchCV 📌 Project Overview
+## 📌 Telco Customer Churn Prediction – Random Forest with SMOTE & RandomizedSearchCV

 This project investigates customer churn prediction using a Random Forest Classifier (RFC) on the Telco Customer Churn dataset from Kaggle.